 so the next state depends only on the current state and the current actions taken by all agents.

-Deep Reinforcement Learning
+Deep reinforcement learning

-A reinforcement learning algorithm is called deep reinforcement learning algorithm if it is assisted by a neural network.
+A reinforcement learning algorithm is called ‘deep’ if it is assisted by a neural network.

-A neural network is a function approximator built from (even billions and billions of) artificial neurons.
-An artificial neuron, based on real neurons of the brain, has the following equation:
+A neural network is a function approximator built from (sometimes billions of) artificial neurons.
+An artificial neuron, which is based on the real neurons of the brain, has the following equation: